WHAT TO EXPECT AND FAQ’s

 But, realistically most of us can manage to make a massage appointment at least once a month to keep on top of the health of your body and muscles.
 If you can look after your body and thank your muscles for all their hard work with a regular massage, you will feel huge benefits for your physical and mental well being, with better sleep at night, and more energy during the day.

-+ How many sessions will I need for a sports injury?
++ How many sessions will I need for an injury or pain?

 This will depend on your injury, but we generally advise 4-6 treatments with no more than a week gap between treatments to really facilitate your bodies recovery process and get you back on track.
 Then we can increase the gaps between treatments to fortnightly for a few of sessions, and then monthly treatments for maintenance and prevention.